 If you own RegaRB250/300 tonearm on your turntable or one of its many iterations (Origin Live, Moth, …) don’t think a lot since Goldring cartridges series 1000, especially 1012gx and 1042 makes the great combination with Rega tonearms.

-Goldring cartridges are a bit expensive in relation to the competition, but it is possible to find very affordable, 1012gx by 550 $(new) and 1042 to 675 $ (new).
-By these prices, these cartridges are serious competition to AT440Mla, Ortofon 2MBronze / 2MBlue and Grado Prestige Gold.
+Goldring cartridges are a bit expensive in relation to the competition, but it is possible to find very affordable.
+These cartridges are serious competition to AT440Mla, Ortofon 2MBronze / 2MBlue, and Grado Prestige Gold.

 For the model 2500, although expensive, it can be said that it is almost a Best Buy in its class.
 Crystal-clear high, impressive midrange area and deep defined bass, make this cartridge coping with all styles of music without problems.